why small businesses need social media?

-You press like and move on.
+Then, you press like and move on.

+Almost there!
 You finally find the printer you are going to use and you place your order.

 Maybe you didn’t receive the best service but hey, you have your business cards now.
 Just may not use that supplier again.